mosip/mosip-infra/deployment/sandbox-v2/README.md

 \* VPU:  Virtual CPU

 All the above machines are within the same subnet.
-Note that all pods run with replication=1.
+All pods run with replication=1.
 If higher replication is needed, accordingly, the number of VMs needed will be higher.

 ## VM setup
 ### All machines